 How does live chat support differ from providing customer service over the phone, though?
 Most obviously, live chat works via written communication.
 As such, agents need to clearly and concisely convey information via the written word.
 In contrast, phone agents must excel at verbal communication, so the toolbox used by them is different.

-We’ve covered the differences between these two roles, as well as the best practices for recruiting top-performing chat agents, in the articles below.
+We’ve covered the differences between these two roles, as well as the best practices for recruiting top-performing chat agents, in the playbook below.

 What does the recruitment process look like?